 Turning to Superusers

-Especially in an online community, there are always certain types of people who contribute far more than the average user.
-These are the superusers, and they are the ones who are overly-invested in the product or service because they have bought into the company's vision.
+Especially in an online community, certain types of people always contribute far more than the average user.
+These are the superusers, and they are the ones who are overly invested in the product or service because they have bought into the company's vision.
 Superusers tend to know the most about the product features, benefits, and functionality because they have invested time into extensive research.

 Superusers are engaged with the online community and understand different user's perspectives